Wyss/pyre2/README.rst

 ``re.FALLBACK_QUIETLY`` (default), ``re.FALLBACK_WARNING`` (raises a warning), and ``re.FALLBACK_EXCEPTION`` (which raises an exception).

 **Note**: The re2 module treats byte strings as UTF-8.
-This is fully backwards compatible with 7-bit ascii.
-However, bytes containing values larger than 0x7f are going to be treated very differently in re2 than in re.
+This is fully backwards compatible with 7-bit ascii.However, bytes containing values larger than 0x7f are going to be treated very differently in re2 than in re.
 The RE library quietly ignores invalid utf8 in input strings, and throws an exception on invalid utf8 in patterns.
 For example:

     >>> re.findall(r'.', '\x80\x81\x82')